For Definitions of Unfamiliar Assignment Words - Try My Handy Glossary

 - Much smaller deposit for a much shorter time than when buying new from the Builder.

-- May be an opportunity to see the unit and building rather than buying from pictures (only applies if interim occupancy has started).
-Advantage over buying at pre-construction.
+- Maybe an opportunity to see the unit and building rather than buying from pictures (only applies if interim occupancy has started).

-What is one of the biggest challenges to a successfully assigment of your condo?
+What is one of the biggest challenges to a successful assignment of your condo?

 Selling without the use of MLS.
 Builder (a.k.a.
-The Vendor) will almost always NOT allow the property to be listed on MLS and technically restrict use of all advertising such as Kijiji, and other Internet channels and print media.
-You need to check your Agreement of Purchase and Sale with the builder to see what conditions they have placed on Assigning your unit as well as the fees, if any, if they do allow assignment.
+The Vendor) will almost always NOT allow the property to be listed on MLS and technically restrict the use of all advertising such as Kijiji, and other Internet channels and print media.
+You need to check your Agreement of Purchase and Sale with the builder to see what conditions they have placed on Assigning your unit as well as the fees if any if they do allow assignment.

 What happens after a new buyer has been found and the Agreement is Firm - all conditions waiver?